Professor-G/MicroLIA/docs/source/Examples.rst

    # This will create a training set, the class names are the folder names
    data_x, data_y = training_set.load_all(path=path, convert=True, zp=22, filename='OGLE_IV_REAL_LC', apply_weights=True, save_file=True)

-Next we will create an optimal classifier using XGBoost:
+Next we will create an optimal classifier using XGBoost (this model is available in the MicroLIA test folder, saved as **test_model_xgb**):

 .. code-block:: python